johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien.md

 Still far away, forty miles at least, they saw Mount Doom, its feet founded in ashen ruin, its huge cone rising to a great height, where its reeking head was swathed in cloud.
 Its fires were now dimmed, and it stood in smouldering slumber, as threatening and dangerous as a sleeping beast.
 Behind it there hung a vast shadow, ominous as a thunder-cloud, the veils of Barad-dûr that was reared far away upon a long spur of the Ashen Mountains thrust down from the North.
 The Dark Power was deep in thought, and the Eye turned inward, pondering tidings of doubt and danger: a bright sword, and a stern and kingly face it saw, and for a while it gave little thought to other things; and all its great stronghold, gate on gate, and tower on tower, was wrapped in a brooding gloom.

-## ?
-17 March 3019
-### [F/S/G]
 When a grey light crept back over the western heights, long after day had opened in the lands beyond, they went into hiding again and slept a little, turn by turn.

 **Note:** .dates

 **Tags:** dates

 At last when Frodo roused himself and spoke of eating and making ready for yet another effort, he asked the question that was troubling him most.
 ‘Begging your pardon, Mr. Frodo,’ he said, ‘but have you any notion how far there is still to go?’
 ‘No, not any clear notion, Sam,’ Frodo answered.
 ‘In Rivendell before I set out I was shown a map of Mordor that was made before the Enemy came back here; but I only remember it vaguely.

-## 18 March 3019 [TOY]
-### [F/S/G]
 The hours passed in a weary stumbling trudge with a few brief halts.
 At the first hint of grey light under the skirts of the canopy of shadow they hid themselves again in a dark hollow under an overhanging stone.
 Slowly the light grew, until it was clearer than it yet had been.

 **Note:** .dates